eclipse-tractusx/tractusx-edc/docs/samples/edr-api-overview/edr-api-overview.md

 The EDR negotiation returns only the id of the negotiation process that has been started.

-The EDR negotiation rely on two steps, contract negotiation and transfer process, both of which are asynchronous.
+The EDR negotiation relies on two steps: contract negotiation and transfer process, both of which are asynchronous.
-In order to plug-in and get notified in every state of the two state machines, callbacks can be configured while starting the EDR negotiation:
+In order to get notified in every state transition of the two state machines, callbacks can be configured when starting the EDR negotiation:

 ```json